AvaloniaUI/avalonia-docs/xpf/embedding/web-view.md

 XPF provides an optional control that abstracts over `WebView2` on Windows and `WKWebView` on macOS.
 Native browsers that don't require any heavy dependencies like Chromium.

 :::note
-Since Linux doesn't have any standardized build-in native browser, this platform is not currently supported.
+Since Linux doesn't have any standardized built-in native browser, this platform is not currently supported.
 :::

 ## Installing AvaloniaUI.WebView.Wpf package